MoonLight314/MoonLight314.github.io/_posts/2021-03-17-Win10_Tensorflow_2_GPU_EN.md

 <br>
 <br>

-## 4. Visual Studio Build Tool & Redistributable Download & 설치
+## 4. Visual Studio Build Tool & Redistributable Download & Install

-* 이번에는 Visual Studio Build Tool & Redistributable을 설치해 보도록 하겠습니다.
+* At this step, I will install Visual Studio Build Tool & Redistributable.

-* TF 2.3에는 Visual Studio 2019용 Build Tools & Visual Studio 2019용 Microsoft Visual C++ 재배포 가능 패키지가 필요합니다.
+* TF 2.3 requires Build Tools for Visual Studio 2019 & Microsoft Visual C++ Redistributable for Visual Studio 2019.

-* 아래 Link에서 Download할 수 있습니다.
+* You can download it by below link.